Lambrie/Lambrie.github.io/_posts/2020-07-27-one-liners.md

 [0, 2, 4, 6, 8]
 ```

-Sum values from a list, with the built in sum function
+Sum values from a list, with the built-in sum function
 {% highlight python %}
 sum(evenNumbers)
 {% endhighlight %}